simgesengun/FoodApp/README.md

 ## Features

-- Night Mode
+- Night Mode.
-- Cart with Firebase Realtime Database
+- Cart with Firebase Realtime Database.
-- Food data retrieved from web server with Retrofit
+- Food data retrieved from web server with Retrofit.
-- Used MVVM architecture
+- Used MVVM architecture.
-- Picasso has been used for the pictures
+- Picasso has been used to retrieve pictures.

 ## Screenshots